Do you want to move your plumbing business to the next level?

 As a local business owner, I’ve discovered that the search engine (primarily Google) is the best customer acquisition source for small businesses (e.g., plumbers, food truckers, water repair, home decoration) that want to attract local clients and increase revenue.

-You may try social media or PR, but search will beat them.
+You may try social media or PR, but organic search beats them all.

 Here are 3 statistics to prove my point:

-- Search leads generate a 14.6% close rate, while outbound leads (such as display advertising) yields a 1.7% close rate.
+- Organic search leads generate a 14.6% close rate, while outbound leads (such as display advertising) yields a 1.7% close rate.

 - 93% of online experiences begin with a search engine.

-- 97% of consumers use internet when researching local products/services.
+- 97% of consumers use the internet when researching local products/services.